ClaudioMerola/HFServerEventsV2/README.md

 <br/>

-- Just put everything together and run the script :)
+1) Just put everything together and run the script :)
+2) browse to http://servername:5601 and go to WinLogBeat Dashboards

 <br/>